for the 2012 AWP panel, “Poetry Video in the Shadow of Music Video—Performance, Document, and Film”

 Well, whatever you call them, filmmakers have been making them for quite a while.
 Here are some highlights from the filmpoetry/videopoetry tradition:

-1920: Manhatta by Charles Sheeler and Paul Strand — the first poetry film.
+1920: Manhatta by Charles Sheeler and Paul Strand — the first feature-length poetry film.

 1952: Bells of Atlantis by Ian Hugo with text by Anais Nin.